 - Limping, hobbling after sport or physical activity.

-- May be localised redness, swelling and warmth at the back of the heel.
+- Localised redness, swelling and warmth at the back of the heel.

 - Complaining of sore heels at the end of activity.